trinitystake/website/docs/sentinelguides/validator/README.md

 - [Monitoring Tools](/docs/sentinelguides/monitoring): make sure everything works properly on your Validator machine!
 - [REStake App Setup](/docs/category/restake-app-setup): a guide to join Restake.app and enable your Validator for autocompound
 - [RPC Exposure](/docs/category/rpc-exposure): enable remote execution of functions and access to node services

-### dVPN node

-If running a Sentinel Full Node seems to be unfeasible for you, you can also setup a dVPN node instead and provide bandwidth to the ecosystem.
-It will still support the Sentinel network and can be a source of income as well.
-Read more about it in the [dVPN node setup](/docs/sentinelguides/node) section.